 Catalyst 6500-E Series Switches

-The Catalyst 6500-E line of modular switches are designed for aggregation and campus backbone networks that require world-class uptime and high densities of 1 Gigabit Ethernet, 1 Gigabit Ethernet fiber, or 10 and 40 Gigabit Ethernet ports.
-Available versions have three to 13 expansion slots and work with a wide range of interfaces.
-Integrated service modules enable wireless management, traffic monitoring, and security and compliance.
-Just E-Series versions of Cisco's broad line of 6500 switches accept Cisco's Supervisor Engine 2T.
+The Catalyst 6500-E Series of modular switches are designed for distribution and enterprise backbone networks that need maximum availability and high densities of 1 Gigabit Ethernet, 1 GE fiber, and/or 10 and 40 Gigabit Ethernet ports.
+Available versions have three to 13 expansion slots and work with a broad selection of interface modules.
+Integrated service modules support wireless, traffic analysis, and security.
+Just E-Series versions of Cisco's extensive line of Catalyst 6500 switches accept Cisco's Supervisor Engine 2T.

-The entry-level Catalyst 6503-E switch has a 4RU form factor, includes 3 slots, and offers as much as 180 Gbps of switching bandwidth per slot.
-The Cisco Catalyst 6503-E switch supports 97 10/100/1000 Ethernet access ports, up to 99 Gigabit Ethernet fiber access ports, 34 10GE ports, and up to 8 40-Gigabit Ethernet access ports.
+The Catalyst 6503-E has a 4RU chassis, includes 3 slots, and delivers as much as 180 Gbps of switching bandwidth per slot.
+The Catalyst 6503-E switch supports 97 1-Gigabit Ethernet ports, up to 99 Gigabit Ethernet fiber connections, up to 34 10-Gigabit Ethernet ports, and up to 8 40-Gigabit Ethernet access ports.

-Progent's Cisco certified consultants have extensive experience providing online and onsite consulting and troubleshooting expertise for legacy Catalyst switches for which Cisco has announced End of Life or End of Support.
-These outdated Catalyst switches often are more expensive to operate and maintain than current models, provide lower capacity and fewer features, and in some situations can subject organizations to regulatory and even liability risks.
-Progent's consultants can help your business to support and troubleshoot these older Cisco products and can in addition help you to plan and carry out non-disruptive upgrades to newer products from the Catalyst line or to devices from Cisco's Nexus portfolio of switches which build upon Catalyst design experience.
-Older Catalyst switches for which Progent offers support include:
+Progent's Cisco CCIE-certified consultants have broad backgrounds providing online and onsite support expertise for older Catalyst Series switches which have reached End of Life.
+These legacy switches often cost more to operate and support than current models, deliver less capacity and functionality, and in many cases can subject businesses to regulatory compliance and liability issues.
+Progent can assist your business to support and troubleshoot these legacy switches and can in addition help you to plan and execute seamless migrations to newer products from the Catalyst family or to solutions from Cisco's Nexus portfolio of switches which build upon Catalyst design experience.
+Older Cisco Catalyst models for which Progent offers support include:

-The Catalyst Express 500 line of Layer 2 switches are intended for companies with as many as 250 workers and provide the dependability, security, extensibility, and features small and mid-sized companies need at an affordable price.
-PoE support makes it easy to add network devices such as VoIP phones and IP cameras.
+Cisco's Catalyst Express 500 family of Layer 2 switches are designed for organizations with up to 250 employees and provide the dependability, protection, scalability, and feature set small and mid-sized companies require at an economical cost.
+Power over Ethernet support makes it easy to install network devices like VoIP phones and closed-circuit cameras.

-Versions of the Cisco Catalyst Express 500 managed switches support up to 24 10/100/1000BT Ethernet ports plus optional redundant power with automatic fail-over for additional dependability.
-Integration with Cisco access points allows organizations to build a local wireless environment rapidly and effectively.
-The Catalyst Express 500 family provides solid security against malicious attacks thanks to the Cisco Self-Defending Network technology and Cisco Clean Access agents.
+Models of the Cisco Catalyst Express 500 and 520 switches support up to 24 10/100/1000BT Ethernet ports as well as the option of redundant power supplies with automatic switch-over for extra reliability.
+Integration with Cisco wireless access points allows organizations to set up a wireless LAN network quickly and effectively.
+The Cisco Catalyst Express 500 and 520 family provides solid protection against viruses thanks to the Cisco Self-Defending Network technology and Clean Access agents.

 Cisco Catalyst 2940 Switch

-Catalyst 2900 non-modular, managed Ethernet switches offer fundamental small-group networking for small to medium-size businesses (SMBs).
-These wire-speed desktop appliances offer IOS Software features for basic data, video, and voice control at the network edge.
-The Cisco 2940 Series switches are small-footprint, entry-level devices featuring eight Ethernet ports and one integrated Fast or Gbit uplink.
-They can be installed away from the wiring cabinet in cramped locations like on a user's desk or in a conference room.
+Cisco Catalyst 2900 Series non-modular, managed 10/100 switches offer fundamental workgroup connectivity for small to medium-sized organizations.
+These wire-speed desktop switches deliver IOS Software features for simple data, video, and voice services at the edge of the network.
+The Catalyst 2940 Series switches are small, entry-level devices featuring eight Ethernet connections plus one built-in Fast Ethernet or Gbit uplink.
+The enclosures can be deployed outside the wiring closet in space-constrained office spaces such as on or under a worker's desk or in a conference room.

-The Catalyst 2960-S Series are fixed-configuration switches intended for small businesses and branches.
-Available versions have 24 or 48 1Gb Ethernet ports, four 1GE or two 10-Gigabit uplink connections, and provide switching capacity as high as 176 Gbps.
-Cisco's FlexStack technology allows four 2960-S switches to be combined in a FlexStack stack to act as a single switching unit that provides 40 Gbps of stacking throughput and that reduces administrative expense with one-switch setup.
-IPv6 First Hop Security (FHS) capability protects against IPv6 address interception and other threats.
+The Catalyst 2960-S Series are fixed-configuration switches designed for small businesses and branches.
+Current models offer either 24 or 48 1Gb Ethernet ports, four 1GE or two 10-GB Ethernet uplinks, and deliver throughput of up to 176 Gbps.
+Cisco's FlexStack technology allows four Catalyst 2960-S chassis to be combined in a stack to perform as one switching unit that offers 40 Gbps of stacking throughput and that reduces administrative costs with single-switch setup.
+Cisco's IPv6 FHS capability protects networks against IPv6 address interception and other threats.

 Catalyst 3560 Switches

-The Catalyst 3560 family is a selection of fixed-configuration switches that features IEEE 802.3af and Cisco Power over Ethernet capability in 10/100 Ethernet and 10/100/1000 implementations.
-The Catalyst 3560 is an ideal access-layer switch for midsize business network connectivity or satellite-offices, combining both Gigabit and Power over Ethernet (PoE) options for high productivity while streamlining the deployment of key technology including IP telephony, wireless connectivity, video surveillance, and remote video kiosks.
-Customers can activate network-wide intelligent features including quality of service, rate limiting, access control lists (ACLs), multicast management, and fast IP routing while maintaining the simplicity of conventional network switching.
+The Catalyst 3560 family is a selection of non-modular switches that includes IEEE 802.3af and Cisco PoE functionality in Fast Ethernet and Gigabit configurations.
+The Cisco Catalyst 3560 is a proven Layer 2 switch for small enterprise network access or branch-offices, offering both Gigabit and Power over Ethernet configurations for high efficiency while facilitating the installation of vital applications including Voice over IP, Wi-Fi, video monitoring, and building management systems.
+Customers can activate comprehensive smart features such as quality of service (QoS), rate management, access control lists, multicast management, and high-performance IP routing while maintaining the simplicity of traditional LAN switching.

-Cisco's Catalyst 3560 family switch is equipped with a robust set of capabilities that allow for network scalability and higher resilience through IP routing as well as a full suite of Spanning Tree Protocol enhancements aimed to maximize throughput in an access Layer LAN.
-Improvements to the standard STP Protocol, including Per-VLAN Spanning Tree Plus (PVST+), and Uplink Fast, as well as enhancements like Flex Links interfaces, contribute to network uptime.
-Per-VLAN Spanning Tree Plus (PVST+) allows for Data Link Layer traffic balancing on backup links to efficiently use the additional bandwidth inherent in a redundant architecture.
+The Catalyst 3560 Series has a robust set of capabilities that permit network scalability and higher availability via IP routing plus a complete suite of Spanning Tree Protocol enhancements designed to maximize availability in an access Layer network.
+Enhancements to the conventional Spanning Tree Protocol, including Per-VLAN Spanning Tree Plus (PVST+), and Port Fast, as well as enhancements such as Flex Links interfaces, improve network uptime.
+Per-VLAN Spanning Tree Plus (PVST+) supports Layer 2 load sharing on redundant links to take advantage of the additional bandwidth associated with a redundant design.

-Important technologies such as OPSF, Enhanced Interior Gateway Routing Protocol, Border Gateway Protocol (BGP), and static routing increase network scale; PIM helps improve utilization of network resources; and Virtual Route Forwarding Lite protects network traffic.
+Important technologies such as Open Shortest Path First, Enhanced Interior Gateway Routing Protocol (EIGRP), Border Gateway Protocol, and Policy Based Routing increase system capacity; PIM helps improve utilization of network resources; and Virtual Route Forwarding Lite (VRFLite) protects network traffic.

-For midsized businesses and corporate branch offices, Cisco's Catalyst 3750 Series simplifies integration of converged applications and accommodates evolving business environments by offering configuration versatility, support for unified network traffic, and management-free configuration of intelligent network functions.
-In addition, the Cisco Catalyst 3750 Series switch is engineered for high-volume Gigabit deployments and includes a wide selection of switches that address the connectivity, distribution, and backbone-connectivity demands of small or midsized networks.
+For mid-size businesses and corporate branch offices, the Cisco Catalyst 3750 Series simplifies integration of unified technologies and accommodates evolving competitive environments by offering configuration versatility, support for unified network patterns, and management-free set up of smart system functions.
+Also, the Cisco Catalyst 3750 switch is designed for high-density Gigabit deployments and includes a diverse selection of switches that meet the connectivity, aggregation, and backbone-connectivity demands of small or midsized deployments.

-Cisco's Catalyst 3750 Series includes the IP Base or the IP Services image.
-The IP Base image features include industry-leading quality of service, rate-management, access control lists (ACLs), and simple static and Routing Information Protocol routing capability.
-The IP Services image offers a richer set of enterprise network features, such as advanced built-in IP unicast/multicast routing.
+The Cisco Catalyst 3750 Series switch has the IP Base image or the IP Services image.
+The IP Base image capabilities include industry-leading quality of service, rate-management, access control lists (ACLs), and basic static and RIP routing capability.
+The IP Services image offers a broader selection of enterprise-grade functions, including sophisticated hardware-based IP unicast/multicast routing.

-StackWise technology is a stacking architecture optimized for 1000 Ethernet.
-Cisco StackWise is designed to respond to installs, deletions, and relocations while providing predictable performance.
-Cisco StackWise technology combines up to 9 separate switches into one logical unit, using special stack-interface cables and utilities.
-Any of the switches can be any mix of the Cisco Catalyst 3750 Series and the Catalyst 3750-E switches.
-The stack behaves as a single switching appliance that is managed by a control switch, selected from one of the member switches.
-The master switch intelligently builds and updates all the switching and user-selected routing tables.
-A running stack can accept new devices or delete old switches with no operational interruption.
+StackWise technology is an architecture designed for Gigabit Ethernet.
+This technology is designed to respond to installs, deletions, and relocations while maintaining dependable operation.
+StackWise technology unites up to 9 individual switches into a single logical device, using special stack-interconnect cables and stacking software.
+Any of the switches can be any combination of Cisco's Catalyst 3750 Series switches and Cisco's Catalyst 3750-E switches.
+The stack behaves as an individual switching unit that is directed by a control switch, elected from among the member switches.
+The master switch intelligently builds and updates all the switching and optional routing databases.
+A running stack can accommodate new devices or delete old switches with no operational discontinuity.

-Ways That Progent Can Help You with Cisco Catalyst Series Switches
+How Progent Can Assist Your Business with Cisco Catalyst Series Switches

-Progent offers the remote or on-premises expertise of CCIE-certified consultants who have extensive experience providing Catalyst switch technology support for small and medium sized businesses, branch offices, enterprise campuses, data centers, Cloud networks, and service providers.
-Progent's areas of expertise include Cisco's Catalyst and Nexus lines of smart switches and with Cisco's IOS, IOS-XR and NX-OS operating systems.
-Support services available from Progent's experts for Cisco Catalyst Series switches include pilot testing, network analysis, topology planning, migrations and project management, virtualization, wired and wireless convergence, management automation, performance optimization, troubleshooting, disaster recovery and business continuity preparedness, and data security and compliance assessment and remediation.
+Progent offers the remote or onsite expertise of Cisco CCIE-certified network consultants who have broad experience providing Catalyst switch technology support for small and midsize organizations, branch offices, campuses, data centers, Cloud networks, and SPs.
+Progent's practice areas include Catalyst and Nexus lines of managed switches and with Cisco's IOS and NX-OS control software.
+Support services offered by Progent for Cisco Catalyst switches include pilot testing and validation, system analysis, topology planning, upgrades and project management, network virtualization, wired/wireless convergence, management automation, capacity planning, problem mitigation, disaster recovery planning, and information security testing and validation.

-If you require the highest available density or extremely low latency switches for a world-class data center, Progent can assist your organization to evaluate, plan, and implement a migration to Cisco's Nexus Series switches.
-To learn about Progent's consulting services for Nexus switches, refer to Nexus Switch configuration and support services available from Progent.
-Progent can also help you to integrate Catalyst data center switches with Cisco Meraki distribution switches.
+If you require the highest available density or extremely low latency switches for a world-class data center, Progent can assist you to analyze, plan, and implement a transition to Cisco's Nexus switches.
+To learn about Progent's support capabilities for Cisco's Nexus Series switches, see Nexus Switch configuration and support offered by Progent.
+Progent can also help you to connect Catalyst data center switches with Cisco Meraki distribution switches.
 (See Cisco Meraki switch integration consultants.)

-To learn more details concerning Progent's professional expertise for Cisco networking products, select a subject:
+To learn more information about Progent's engineering assistance for Cisco networking products, pick a subject:

-In order to contact Progent about professional support for Cisco technology, phone 1-800-993-9400 or refer to Contact Progent.
+In order to contact Progent about consulting expertise for Cisco technology, call 1-800-993-9400 or go to Contact Progent.